garrandall/popular-music-data/tracks/shining-dj-khaled-beyonce-jay-z.md

 Held up my left wrist like I'm Harden (swish)
 Ran to the dealer, bought twin Mercedes
 The European trucks for the twin babies
-Don't let me have a son, I'm a fool, haha (ooooh)
+Don't let me have a son, I'm a fool, haha (oh)
 Send him to school in all my jewels, haha
 I want a boy and girl to fight for truth
 Whatever God give me, I'm cool